How Was the Spirit Received?

 How Was the Spirit Received?
 (Galatians 3:2-5)

 The Galatians had received the gifts of the Holy Spirit.
-Thus, Paul asks did they receive these gifts because they were following the Law or because of their faith in the Gospel.
+Thus, Paul asks if they received these gifts because they were following the Law or because of their faith in the Gospel.
 Paul said this is the only question because the answer to this one question is enough to settle the issue.
 Being Gentiles, they were not following the Law of Moses at the time Paul taught them the gospel.
 And after receiving the Gospel, they received the gifts of the Holy Spirit.
-Therefore, the Old Law had not benefitted them.
+Therefore, the Old Law did not benefit them.

-The phrase “works of the law” puts emphasis on how the false teachers viewed righteousness and justification before God.
+The phrase “works of the law” emphasizes how the false teachers viewed righteousness and justification before God.
 They saw it as a checklist of deeds that were not accompanied by faith (Galatians 3:10; Romans 3:20).
 Hebrews 3:7-19 addresses the issue in greater detail.
 Because the Israelites did not have faith, they did not listen to God’s voice, and as a result, they disobeyed.

 The phrase “hearing with faith” is another term for the gospel because hearing the words of Christ produces faith in the listener (Romans 10:17; Ephesians 1:13-14).
 That faith, in turn, creates obedience.